ropensci/fellingdater/inst/paper/paper.md

 used to determine or estimate the year of death of the parent tree (i.e. the felling of the tree).

-The `fellingdateR` package aims to offer a set off functions that can assist dendrochronologists to infer, combine and report felling date estimates from dated tree-ring series of (pre-)historical timbers, based on the presence of (partially) preserved sapwood or waney edge ([Fig.
+The `fellingdater` package aims to offer a set off functions that can assist dendrochronologists to infer, combine and report felling date estimates from dated tree-ring series of (pre-)historical timbers, based on the presence of (partially) preserved sapwood or waney edge ([Fig.